mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 .. admonition:: Exercise

-   Show that the statespaces from figures :ref:`coffee-inf1` and :ref:`coffee-inf2` are bisimilar.
+   Show that the statespaces from figures :ref:`the ever-lasting coffee machine <coffee-inf1>` and :ref:`the unfolded ever-lasting coffee machine <coffee-inf2>` are bisimilar.

 Regular HML
 -----------